premchander-revature/interviewquestions/ServiceNow/ITIL/ITIL.md

 <blockquote>

-By using ITIL we can increase the customer satisfaction, it helps to create structure of an organization and improves the decision making process.
+By using ITIL, we can increase the customer satisfaction, helps to create the structure of an organization and improves the decision making process.

 </blockquote>